-- 24.In-person report of changes to identifying information.
+- 15. In-person report of changes to identifying information.
 The 1997 version required in-person reporting to the DHSMV within 48 hours of changing a temporary or permanent address. § 943.0435, Fla.
 Stat.
-(2020). - 25.In contrast, FSORNA 2020 requires in-person reporting within 48 hours to the sheriff and/or the DHSMV of any change to almost every item in the mountain of information divulged upon initial registration: a new tattoo (or removal of an old one) or a fresh scar; change of weight or hair color; a new or additional job, a new professional license, a change in status at an institution of higher education,21 a new or newly-colored car or boat, known future temporary residences, return from temporary residences, etc. § 943.0435(2)(a)2, (4)(a), Fla.
+(1997). - 16.
+In contrast, FSORNA 2021 requires in-person reporting within 48 hours to the sheriff and/or the DHSMV of any change to almost every item in the mountain of information divulged upon initial registration: a new tattoo (or removal of an old one) or a fresh scar; change of weight or hair color; a new or additional job, a new professional license, a change in status at an institution of higher education,11 a new or newly-colored car or boat, known future temporary residences, return from temporary residences, etc. §§ 943.0435(2)(a)2, (4)(a), Fla.
 Stat.
-(2020).
+(2021).
 As noted, registrants expend considerable time and energy making multiple in-person reports of trivial changes to inessential information, even though the changes must be re-reported at re-registration.
 Notably, each county has only one sheriff's office.
 Because many Florida counties are vast and sprawling, many registrants live and work at great distances from the county's only sheriff's office.
 Furthermore, the sheriff's offices are not necessarily open to registrants every day during business hours, but instead for fewer days and fewer hours, making it even more challenging to meet the 48-hour in-person reporting requirement.
 Therefore, the burden of in-person reporting multiple times a year is heavy.

-21 This includes commencement or termination of enrollment (even for online classes), a change in location of enrollment, a change in employment, paid or volunteer. § 775.21(2)(a), Fla.
+11 This includes commencement or termination of enrollment (even for online classes), a change in location of enrollment, a change in employment, paid or volunteer. § 775.21(2)(a), Fla.
 Stat.
-(2020).

-- 26.Transient Registration.
-The 1997 version of FSORNA had no reporting requirement for "transient" registrants.
-Since then, proliferating and overlapping state, county and local sex offender residence restrictions, in combination with the stigmatizing impact of aggressive notification, have created a crisis of homelessness among registrants, with thousands sleeping outside in notorious encampments throughout the state.
-FSORNA 2020 requires homeless registrants to report their "transient residence"22 in-person every thirty days, §943.0435(4)(b)2., (d), Fla.
-Stat.
-(2020), in addition to the semi-annual or quarterly in-person re-registration requirement, and the requirement to report any changes to the volume of information divulged upon initial registration. - 27.Temporary residence.
+(2021).

+- 17. Temporary residence.
 FSORNA 1997 defined a "permanent" residence as a place the registrant lives for two consecutive weeks or more, and a "temporary" residence as a place the registrant stays for two consecutive weeks or less. § 943.0435(2), Fla.
 Stat.
 (1997).
 It expressly exempted from the reporting requirement a stay of two weeks or less made for the purpose of vacation, hospitalization, emergency or other special circumstance.
-Id.

-28.In contrast, FSORNA 2020 defines a "permanent" residence as a place the registrant lives for more than three days, and a "temporary" residence as a place the registrant stays for three days or more in the aggregate in any calendar year, including vacation, business or personal travel, in or out of state, and not excluding emergencies. §§ 943.0435(1)(f) & 775.21(2)(n), Fla.
+Id. - 18.
+In contrast, FSORNA 2021 defines a "permanent" residence as a place the registrant lives for more than three days, and a "temporary" residence as a place the registrant stays for three days or more in the aggregate in any calendar year, including vacation, business or personal travel, in or out of state, and not excluding emergencies. §§ 943.0435(1)(f) & 775.21(2)(n), Fla.
 Stat.
-(2020).23 Legislative staff analyses of the 2018 amendment reveal no empirical basis for
+(2021).12 Legislative staff analyses of the 2018 amendment reveal no empirical basis for the change, nor any consideration whether the redefinition had any impact on the risk of registrant reoffense.
+The analysis noted, however, that the 2018 amendment would increase the need for prison beds,13 due in part to sheriffs'